richardschoen/MonoOniSamples/MonoListTimeZones/MonoListTimeZones/README.md

 **Overview**<br>
 This example is meant to list all time zone values that you can possibly select to STDOUT.<br>
-Mono does not correctly observe the IBMi or PASE timezone settings so we need to set a local environment variable named: TZ to set the desired local timezone
+Mono does not correctly observe the IBMi or PASE timezone settings so we need to set a local environment variable named: TZ to set the desired local timezone before any date/time functions are called.

 **Running the program from a PASE or QSHELL command line screen**<br>
 `cd /MonoOniSamples/MonoHelloWorld (or the directory where the EXE was created.)`